 Principal Lecturer, Head of Postgraduate Taught Courses, Education, Childhood and Inclusion.

 Positive student engagement is at the heart of my teaching philosophy in which I aim to co-create a space for open debate and critical analysis through opportunities for students to understand the application of what they are learning.
-I have been awarded both Faculty and University recognition for Inspirational Teaching which reflects my approach to putting student experience at the centre of my approach to learning and teaching.
+I have been awarded both College and University recognition for Inspirational Teaching which reflects my approach to putting student experience at the centre of my approach to learning and teaching.